 Squeeze the lemon.
 Measure out the oil.
 Put the oil and lemon juice in separate cups that can easily pour into the spout opening of the food processor.

 Peel the garlic.
-Cut the ends off and remove the green germ (if any).
+Cut the ends off and remove the green germ (or green sprout).
 Add the garlic cloves to the blender with some salt.
 Pulse on high.

-The garlic will emulsify into a creamy paste.
+The garlic will emulsify into a creamy thick paste.
+If the garlic is not emulsifying, check the tips section for what to do.

 Scoop the toum garlic sauce from the food processor into a bowl or airtight container.